solemnsky/solemnsky-haxe/README.md

 - Generally good OOP-based design, with a powerful type system and GADTs (yay).
 - A small history of being used for indie game development.

-### interfaces

-There are two important interfaces through with our code passes along its way to become a thing you can play:

-Core: This is an interface representing a game mode, with networking functions and a whole load of stuff.
-It's turned into a Control through one of our UIs in solemnsky.ui.

-Control: This is an interface representing an interactive user interface or server.
-It's turned into a tangible export through one of our export media.
-By the power of haxe, the exact same Control object can be turned into a Flash .swf file, a html5 game, or a C++ executible.

-### the engine

-Using [the nape physics engine](http://napephys.com) for the heavy lifting, I define a central game engine, universally useful across our code.
-It's used directly in the gameplay tutorial (solemnsky.tutorial.Tutorial.run()) and in the various Cores.
-It should itself manage state and network syncing as well as gameplay mechanics, delegating only more meaningful tasks to its user.
+There are a lot of different frameworks for putting haxe on cross-platform interactive targets... for our purposes it turned out that Kha was a promising choice, but in order to wrap some of Kha's low-level interface and make future adoptions of different platforms painless I wrote a simple API to pass all our interactive code through; see /pure/control/.

+The general game infrastructure is fairly well organised into a several levels.
+At the bottom, we have our game engine; this manages the state and simulation of a game situation, encapsulates custom logic and data, and presents us with a host of utilities for networking and graphics.
+We reference [the nape physics engine](http://napephys.com) for the (fairly simple) physics and spacial querying we require.

+Further up, we have the Core interface, which represents, in a abstracted way, the way a game mode behaves.
+It is abstracted from the actual user interfaces and servers which can run the game mode.

+Finally we have several UI and server constructors which take a Core and run it in different ways (returning a Control).

+That's the sketch anyway; of course, the devil is in the details...

 ## roadmap

 Name | Description | Completion
 ---- | ----------- | ---------
-Goal 1 | Investigate Haxe and interactive frameworks. | Completed Goal 2 | Create a project-specific API (Control) to write our interactive code in function of, implement it in Kha. | Completed
-Goal 3 | Create dockerized build system, organise project file structure, find a satisfactory physics engine. | Completed Goal 3 | Demonstrate the Control framework by creating a demo in it (using the physics engine), account for possible performance pitfalls. | Completed
+Goal | Investigate Haxe and interactive frameworks. | Completed Goal | Create a project-specific API (Control) to write our interactive code in function of, implement it in Kha. | Completed Goal | Create dockerized build system, organise project file structure, find a satisfactory physics engine. | Completed Goal | Demonstrate the Control framework by creating a demo in it (using the physics engine), account for possible performance pitfalls. | Completed
-Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | Completed Goal 7 | Mature the tutorial flow, adding basic features. | Completed.
+Goal | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | Completed Goal | Mature the tutorial flow, adding basic features. | Completed.
-Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | In progress with our graphic designer.
+Goal | Further mature the tutorial flow, simultaneously giving an example of a fully fledged usage of the engine and making it something useful. | In progress.
-Goal 8 | Integrate basic network functionalities into the game engine. | Completed Goal 9 | Implement a Core (Vanilla) with networking. | Finishing.
+Goal | Integrate basic network functionalities into the game engine. | Completed Goal | Implement a Core (Vanilla) with networking. | Finishing.
-Goal 10 | Make an offline demo UI to test the Vanilla core. | In progress.
+Goal | Make an offline demo UI to test the Vanilla core. | In progress.
-Goal 11 | Find or create UDP utilities, successfully build to native. | In progress.
+Goal | Find or create UDP utilities, successfully build to native. | In progress.
-Goal 12 | Write a simple client-server pair with the UDP utilities, run Vanilla through it. | None Goal 13 | Mature networking. | None
+Goal | Write a simple client-server pair with the UDP utilities, run Vanilla through it. | None Goal | Make some initial pokes at optimizing networking, at least make a basic zero-interaction non-deltacompressed situation playable. | None.
+Milestone | Add graphics (and some sound potentially) to the demo, make presentable, add it to solemnsky.com. | In progress with our graphic designer.
 Milestone | Add functionality to the client-server pair, make Vanilla playable | None

 ## build instructions